andig/carddav2fb/README.md

   * ftp access is activ [Heimnetz -> Speicher (NAS) -> Heimnetzfreigabe]
   * you use an standalone user (NOT! dslf-config) which has explicit permissions for FRITZ!Box settings, access to NAS content and read/write permission to all available memory [System -> FRITZ!Box-Benutzer -> [user] -> Berechtigungen]

+## Precondition for using the background image upload

+  * works only with FRITZ!Fon C4 or C5
+  * settings in FRITZ!Fon: Einstellungen -> Anzeige -> Startbildschirme -> Klassisch -> Optionen -> Hintergrundbild
+  * assignment is made via the internal number of the handheld in 'fritzfon'
+  * internal number have to be between '610' and '619', no '**'-prefix
+  * since only max. six DECT handhelds can be registered, only the first six entries will be considered

 ## Debugging

 For debugging please set your config.php to